OWASP/pytm/README.md

 # pytm: A Pythonic framework for threat modeling

-Define your system in Python using the elements and properties described in the pytm framework.
+Define your system in Python/JSON using the elements and properties described in the pytm framework.
 Based on your definition, pytm can generate, a Data Flow Diagram (DFD), a Sequence Diagram and most important of all, threats to your system.